 - From Setup, enter Transaction in the Quick Find box, select Transaction Security Policies, and then click New. - 2.
 Click Apex then Next. - 3.
-Click Transaction Security Policy (the legacy version of transaction security.) - 4.
+Click Transaction Security Policy (the legacy version of transaction security). - 4.
 Select the event type and associated resource that your policy monitors. - Note: AccessResource event policies don't trigger when Dashboard Subscriptions send an email.
 These policies still trigger when users access resources directly from a dashboard.
 Lightning Experience supports only the Feed Comment and Feed Item resources, while Salesforce Classic supports all Chatter resources.
-You can't create a Data Export event policy for joined reports, historical reports, or custom report types. - 5.
-If you're creating an Apex-based policy in a non-production environment, in Apex Class, select New Empty Apex Class.
-(Transaction Security creates a stub, or placeholder, Apex policy condition.)
-Otherwise, use an existing Apex policy condition. - 6.
-Select what the policy does when triggered and who is notified and how.
-Any users you select must have Modify All Data and View Setup permissions.
+You can't create a Data Export event policy for joined reports, historical reports, or custom report types.